-So far, historical studies have not shown any plugging of the pores or impairing of the electrochemical gradient of sweat secretion in those individuals.
+Historical studies have not shown any blockage in the pores or impairing of the electrochemical gradient of sweat secretion in those individuals.
 Commercial iontophoresis devices have been available since the 1980’s for home use in the treatment of hyperhidrosis.

-This is one of the alternative methods that a patient can try for the treatment of palmar (hand) and plantar (foot) hyperhidrosis.
+This is one of the alternative methods that a patient can try for their treatment of palmar (hand) and plantar (foot) hyperhidrosis.
 Applications may vary, but typically these devices have to be used a few times a week for periods of up to 30 minutes.
 The device provides a direct current of 15 to 20 mA.
 Achieving euhidrosis (Normal Sweating) is difficult to maintain with this kind of regime.

 The required frequency of use can vary from one person to another.
-It is very difficult to obtain definite control of the sweating symptoms, and different investigators suggest changes of the electric current direction, or the intensity.
-So far very few studies, with a very small number of patients, have shown limited success.
+It is very difficult to obtain definite control of your symptoms.
+Different investigators suggest changes to the electric current direction or the intensity.
+Very few studies, with a very small number of patients, have shown limited success.

 Adverse affects of iontophoresis are generally minimal.
-They include irritation, dryness and peeling of the skin.
-You may also experience vesicles in the short but not long term, redness, burning, and stinging sensations that usually resolve themselves when the therapy is finished.
+They include irritation, dryness, and peeling of the skin.
+You may also experience vesicles in the short-term, redness, burning, and stinging sensations that usually resolve themselves when the therapy is finished.

-Recently instead of using tap water in the iontophoresis devices, researches started to use anticholinergic solutions to increase the effect of the iontophoresis machine.
-So far, not too many studies have confirmed the superiority of this treatment, which can cause the same side effects mentioned above.
-Dry types of iontophoretic devices were also used, but so far very limited clinical evidence is available.
+Recently, instead of using tap water in the iontophoresis devices, researchers started to use anticholinergic solutions to increase the effect of the iontophoresis machine.
+So far, very few studies have confirmed the superiority of this treatment, which can cause the same side effects mentioned above.
+Dry types of iontophoretic devices were also used, but very limited clinical evidence is available.

-There are two main devices in the market now.
-The most commonly used is the Drionic (General Medical Co., Los Angeles, California – www.drionic.com).
+There are two main devices on the market now.
+The most commonly used one is the Drionic (General Medical Co., Los Angeles, California – www.drionic.com).

-Another device is made by The Fischer MD-1a (R.A.
+The other device is The Fischer MD-1a (R.A.
 Fischer Co., Northridge, California – www.rafischer.com).
-Those devices also have an axillary pad for the treatment of axillary hyperhidrosis.
+These devices also have an axillary pad for the treatment of axillary hyperhidrosis.

 Iontophoresis Machine Rental

 It is now possible to rent the Drionic and Fischer machines on a weekly basis.
-This will allow people to try this device to see if any benefits can be obtained.
+This will allow people to try this device to see if it works for their hyperhidrosis.
 Arrangements can be made with the manufacturer.
 It is recommended that you save the receipt to ensure proof of attempted conservative treatment.

 Learn more about the procedures: